 Please note this is a non smoking venue.

 Ticket prices will remain the same great value as 2017!

 Children - Children are FREE to enter if they are no higher than the tallest parent's shoulders, otherwise normal ticket price.
 Children under 18 are not admitted without a parent.

 Dogs - Well behaved dogs are welcome but must always be a lead.

-Our tickets will remain the same great value as 2016.
-All tickets include a FREE Festival Glass and Programme.
+All tickets include a FREE Festival Glass and Programme!

 Info & LOCATION

 How to get to Beer and Bluegrass